 First Year Flexibility

 Many College of Sciences programs have similar first years, providing students the flexibility to change majors without getting behind.
 For students interested in biological sciences, the Life Sciences First Year Program allows them to explore different degree options through common first year courses, academic advising and peer mentoring.
+Students who are passionate about addressing today’s environmental issues will discover a cohort of like-minded peers in the Environmental First Year Program.

 Earn Two Degrees